Holiday Scam Statistics 2025: Keep Your Information Safe This Holiday Season

 Key findings

-• So far this year (2024), Thanksgiving Day (November 28) was the most popular day for fraud attempts in the U.S.
+• Each year, Thanksgiving Day is the most popular day for fraud attempts in the U.S.

 • More than a third of people (35%) have received charity donation requests from organizations that seemed fake to them.